 How to Get to Hanging Monastery on Abnoub Mount?

-The remote monastery of Saint Mina Al-Agaiby (the miraculous), on the east bank of the Nile near Assiut, in Upper Egypt.
-The monastery is nestled high up between two massive rocks in the Mountain of Abu Foda.
-It is roughly 170 metres above ground level.
-The steep road leading up to the monastery is not for cars so that visitors can reach it on foot.
+In Upper Egypt, the remote monastery of Saint Mina Al-Agaiby (the miraculous) is on the east bank of the Nile near Assiut.
+The monastery is nestled high between two massive rocks in the Mountain of Abu Foda, roughly 170 metres above ground level.
+The steep road to the monastery is not for cars so that visitors can reach it on foot.

 Getting to Abu Foda Mount is a trek.
 The village of El-Maabdna, which lies at the foot of the mountain, lies on the outskirts of Abnoub, roughly 35 kilometres northeast of Assiut.
-There is a need to cross the Nile by ferry and then hire a car to the monastery.
-Making the way across the Nile in this part of Upper Egypt is a fantastic picnic through Egypt’s nature.
-One can enjoy the lush, green agricultural lands, the calm waters of the Nile and the desert further.
+Crossing the Nile by ferry and then hiring a car to go to the monastery is necessary.
+Crossing the Nile in this part of Upper Egypt is a fantastic picnic that takes advantage of Egypt’s natural features.
+One can further enjoy the lush, green agricultural lands, the calm waters of the Nile and the desert.

 The steep road leading up to the monastery was not for cars.
-To reach it, visitors will need to walk on foot.
-Once on the east bank of the Nile, the car goes along the narrow road, lined with palm trees, out to Abu Foda.
+To reach it, visitors would need to walk on foot.
+Once on the east bank of the Nile, the vehicle would go along the narrow road, lined with palm trees, out to Abu Foda.
 There are farms and tiny traditional homes.

-Also, there are the ruins of a small village, a Coptic community from the fifth century AD, up to the ancient keep.
-From the monastery, the view is breathtaking, and the ascending stairway leads to the monastery.
+Also, there are the ruins of a small village, a Coptic community from the fifth century AD, and the ancient keep.
+The view from the monastery is breathtaking, and the ascending stairway leads to the monastery.